Jasmin Stewart

-Jasmin Stewart (born 4 November 1998) is a retired Australian rules footballer who played for the Fremantle Football Club in the AFL Women's (AFLW).
-Stewart was drafted by Fremantle with their first selection, 4th overall, in the 2018 AFL Women's draft.
+Jasmin Stewart (born 4 November 1998) is an Australian rules footballer who plays for Port Adelaide in the AFL Women's (AFLW).
+She previously played for the Fremantle Football Club after being drafted with their first selection, 4th overall, in the 2018 AFL Women's draft.

-Stewart was born in Northam, Western Australia, but lived in Kambalda and the Pilbara, she attended St Mary's Anglican Girls' School as a boarder.
+Stewart is a member of the Djaru people, an Aboriginal Australian group whose Country is located in the southern Kimberley region of Western Australia.
+She was born in Northam, Western Australia and has also lived in Kambalda and the Pilbara.
+She attended St Mary's Anglican Girls' School as a boarder.
 She did not play an AFLW game during her first season with Fremantle, but made her debut in the first game of the 2020 season.
 It was announced she re-signed with the Dockers on 5 June 2021.